 Students selecting this scholarly experience will assist a licensed OT in developing occupation-based treatments for individuals who have had a stroke or other disabilities, but lack health insurance for rehabilitation services.
 Students are expected to:

 - Attend weekly clinic treatment sessions to provide occupational therapy treatment to individuals who have experienced a stroke.
 (Occupational Therapy Stroke Clinic times are selected based on the student’s schedule.)

 - Perform standardized assessments and evaluations for clinic participants

-Each student will also complete a scholarly project either in a group (MSOT or OTD) or individually (OTD).
+Each student will also complete a scholarly project either in a group or individually.

 Examples of Projects

 - Development of a mirror therapy protocol: Translating evidence into practice

 - Development of a training program to increase student clinician competency when communicating with people with aphasia

 - Mental practice for motor recovery in stroke

 - Participation outcomes for individuals with stroke in a student-run free clinic